RCE Foto

 sent on December 24, 2023

-Pros: Weight, handling, focal length, stabilization, autofocus, tropicalized.
+Pros: Weight, easy handling, focal length, stabilization, autofocus, tropicalized.

-Opinion: I've been using it for about two months.
-Not exactly a walking lens, but considering its features, it is easily usable even handheld.
+Opinion: Good price/performance compromise.
+Not really a walking lens but considering the characteristics it is easily usable even freehand.
 Wide focal range and excellent minimum distance (2.2 m. on all focal lengths).
-Well stabilized with 3 positions: 1 pan, 2 panning, 3 random moves.
-Location 3 great for birdlife in flight.
+Well stabilized with 3 positions: 1 panorama, 2 panning, 3 random movs.
+Location 3 great for flying birdlife.
 Fast autofocus.
-Brightness isn't its strong point, given the price and everything else it's a great buy for me.
-Used with Nikon D500 great match.
+Brightness is not its strong point, given the price and everything else for me it is a great buy.
+In medium distances good resolution, towards infinity it loses some sharpness (not due to focus).
+Used with Nikon D500 excellent matching.

 avatarjunior